kayzhou22/PUI2016_zz1598/HW2_zz1598/README.md

 # HW2 Information

-### --Groupwork: In addition to individual work, I also discussed some thoughts with Dongjie Fan about finding the best way to synchronize the compute, local files and github.
+### * Groupwork: In addition to individual work, I also discussed some thoughts with Dongjie Fan about finding the best way to synchronize the compute, local files and github.
 Besides, I also helped two other classmates with choosing Python editors for writing python script.

 ## Assignment 1
 ### Got the API Key from MTA website, and used it to get bus information in Json format.
 It took me some time to observe the format of the loops and get the bus locations.